gvwilson/sdxjs/style-checker/index.md

 ## How else could the AST walker work?

-A third approach to this problem uses the <span g="iterator_pattern">Iterator</span> design pattern.
+A third approach to this problem uses the <span g="iterator_pattern" i="Iterator pattern; design pattern!Iterator">Iterator</span> design pattern.
 Instead of taking the computation to the nodes as a visitor does, an iterator returns the elements of a complex structure one by one for processing (<span f="style-checker-iterator"/>).